Wymington: The Wymington manors

+The second, smaller manor was held by Alured de Lincoln at the time of the Domesday survey.
+By 1215, the manor was held by Peter de Survive under the Archbishop of Dublin, shifting again in 1224 to a Robert de la Briwere for services rendered to the king.
+By 1328, John de Exmouth had obtained the manor, which passed to his heirs.
+In 1361, de Exmouth's line ended, and the manor was passed to John Curteys, merging the two manors.

-Renaissance and modern era
+Renaissance

 By the early 17th century, Wymington was home to two manors, both referred to as Wymington Manor.
 Only one manor house remains, dating from 1612 on the north side of the village.
 The other manor house was probably on the opposite side of the village, on the south side of the High Street.
 By 1621, ownership of at least one of the manors, possibly both, was under one William Bletsoe.
 It remained in the Bletsoe family until it passed to a John Sawyer in 1708.
 In 1713, the manor was sold to Major General John Livesay, who had purchased nearby Hinwick House in 1706 and was a former governor of Jamaica.